stlouisweb/meteor-ionic-tutorial/to-doing-part2.md

 # Step 2
-## Building the layout and first view
+## Building the layout and navigation
 Time to start making our app look like more of an app.

 #### Adding a navbar